 When your smartphone is stolen, you can lock it and wipe the data remotely to prohibit an attacker from accessing crucial information.

-Apple’s Find My iPhone and Android’s Find My Device are two location tracking features, capable of locking the device and wiping the data in extreme conditions.
+Apple’s Find My iPhone and Android’s Find My Device are two location-tracking features capable of locking the device and wiping the data in extreme conditions.
 Regular backups would provide the deleted data.

 6. Update Your OS and Apps Regularly

-There could be a multitude of apps on your smartphone to ease your life, but one vulnerable app is enough to hack your smartphone, this is the reason why you should regularly check for app updates.
+There could be a multitude of apps on your smartphone to ease your life, but one vulnerable app is enough to hack your smartphone.
+This is the reason why you should regularly check for app updates.

 Security companies regularly release updates with bug fixes both for applications and the latest security patch for OS.
-There are a few things one can do to secure their smartphones from these buggy apps:

-2. The removal of accounts linked to vulnerable apps is important because data breaches can reveal personal information.
+• The removal of accounts linked to vulnerable apps is important because data breaches can reveal personal information.

 7. Don’t Use Public Chargers and USB Cables